 - The game will be played for 20 minutes, with two 10-minute halves.
-A two-minute 'halftime' break will occur between the first and second half of play. - A team will be declared the winner if they reach 9 goals.
+A two-minute 'halftime' break will occur between the first and second half of play. - There will be a running clock applied for the full 20 minutes. - One 60-second timeout is allowed per team per game.
+When a timeout is called, the clock will be stopped.
+The clock may stop at the referee's discretion - A team will be declared the winner if they reach 7 goals.
 The full 20-minute game time is to be played out, but the score will stand once one team scores its seventh goal.
-Thus, the winning team is the first team to score seven goals or the team with the highest score after the 20minute game. - There will be a running clock applied for the full 20 minutes.
-The clock may stop at the referee's discretion (e.g. if the ball needs to be retrieved from another field). - The game will start with a flip of a coin for possession.
-Possession starting the second half of the game will be granted to the team who lost the coin toss at the start of the game. - All games will be played with a size 5 soccer ball.
+Thus, the winning team is the first team to score seven goals or the team with the highest score after the 20-minute game.

+- The game will start with a flip of a coin for possession.
+Possession starting the second half of the game will be granted to the team who lost the coin toss at the start of the game. - All games will be played with a size 5 soccer ball. - Teams will not change ends after half. - Substitutions: Coaches can make substitutions after any whistle, including balls going out of bounds, goals, after a timeout, after a penalty and after halftime.
+Officials will whistle in substitutions. - Note: During play, coaches and support staff cannot participate in the competition in any way beyond physically supporting individuals who need one-on-one support or guidance to compete (cannot participate in active play). - If a coach participates in the game, the team will be given a technical foul and free hit for each infraction.